-The old woman lived in abundance with a maid, thanks to the money her husband had left.
+After his death, the old woman lived in abundance with a maid, thanks to the money her husband had left.

 When the young man returned home, he forgot to tell his wife that his mother was coming.

 The next morning, he went to the shop, forgetting again to tell her.
 He only remembered once he had opened his shop.
-He then bought the groceries, gave them to his worker and told him to take them to his wife and tell her that today they have a guest.
+So he bought the groceries, gave them to his worker and told him to take them to his wife and tell her that they would have a guest that day.
+Then his wife started cooking and preparing the table.

 At eleven o’clock, a carriage stood in front of the house and the wife heard a knock on the door.